AnWiercze/NanopoReaTA/README.md

 By clicking on **Settings overview**, the user will be forwarded to the final [configuration overview](#settings-overview).

 #### Settings overview
 The input configurations can be finally checked by the user.
-If the paramters are correct, the user can start the preprocessing by clicking the **Start preprocessing** button.
-Otherwise the user can rearrange the settings by going back to the configuration tab
+If the parameters are correct, the user can start the preprocessing by clicking the **Start preprocessing** button.
+Otherwise the user can rearrange the settings by going back to the configuration tab.

 #### NanopoReaTA run options

 1) Start  [NanopoReaTA's UI](#start-nanoporeata) and select *Run Preprocessing - Yes* at the [Configuration Page](#configuration-page) to start the backend preprocessing pipeline within the app.
-The user can keep track of the running nextflow pipeline within the index.log and error.log files created in the user-defined output folder by executing `tail -f /path/to/output/dir/index.log` in a terminal window.
+Press the "Start" button to initiate the preprocessing.
+One can keep track of the running nextflow pipeline within the index.log and error.log files created in the user-defined output folder by executing `tail -f /path/to/output/dir/index.log` in a terminal window.

-2) For visualization of NanopoReaTA preprocessed results only, start [NanopoReaTA's UI](#start-nanoporeata), select *Preprocessing - No* and set the respective output folder created by NanopoReaTA at the [Configuration Page](#configuration-page), before pressing the "Start Preprocessing" button.
+2) For visualization of NanopoReaTA preprocessed results only, start [NanopoReaTA's UI](#start-nanoporeata), select *Preprocessing - No* and set the respective output folder created by NanopoReaTA at the [Configuration Page](#configuration-page), before pressing the "Start" button.
 Preprocessing will not be executed.

 ### Run Overview
 The Run Overview tab shows the number of reads and feature counts and visualizes the sample- and group-wise read length distribution and gene expression variability per preprocessing iteration.
 Additionally, the time each tool needs in each iteration is shown.
 All information is constantly updating when preprocessing is running.